reg31/melosignal/README.md

 ## Features

- - Support function pointers and lamdas
+ - Support function pointers and lambdas
  - Support member functions with different reference types
  - Support connecting one signal to another
  - Automatic direct or queued connection based on thread affinity